smittytone/XBeeParser/README.md

-# XBeeParser #
+# XBeeParser 1.0.0 #

 This is an XBee packet decoder written in Python 3.

+It is a work in progress.
+Version 1.0.0 decodes all the standard XBee packets, and provides further decoding of a limited (but growing) selection of Zigbee Device Object (ZDO) commands (eg. 16-bit network address request) and general (aka ‘global’) Zigbee Cluster Library commands (eg. Read Attribute).

 ### Usage ###

-Run XBeeParser at the command line, providing a code XBee packet as a string of hexadecimal octets:
+Run XBeeParser at the command line and provide a code XBee packet as a string of hexadecimal octets:

 ```bash
 python xbp.py 7e0020950013a20040522baa7d84027d840013a20040522baa2000fffe0101c105101e1b